Chase Sapphire Reserve

 Sapphire Reserve Primary Car Rental Coverage

-Raise your hand if you’ve ever been at a rental car counter being with your eyes spinning as the representative upsells you on different types of insurance.
+Raise your hand if you’ve ever been at a rental car counter with your eyes spinning as the representative upsells you on different types of insurance.

 I love knowing that with my Sapphire Reserve I am protected against damage for the cost of a typical rental car.
 It helps me to sort through what additional coverage I might want to pay for and what I don’t need to add to my rental car cost.